Do you ever walk into a store, aimlessly fill up the cart, and spend your hard-earned cash without a second thought?

 The common theme: Consumers buy products to solve a problem.

-Whether your company’s making flat-screen TVs, state-of-the-art coffee machines, or mobile phones with “the most impressive, sophisticated megapixel camera”, as a product marketer, you need to step into the mind of your prospective customer and position your product as the go-to-option on the market that’ll solve their worries like that. *clicks fingers*
+Whether your company’s making flat-screen TVs, state-of-the-art coffee machines, or mobile phones with “the most impressive, sophisticated megapixel camera," as a product marketer, you need to step into the mind of your prospective customer and position your product as the go-to option on the market that’ll solve their worries just like that. *clicks fingers*

 Unsurprisingly, much of the consumer research is completed online, so businesses need to ensure they invest time, effort, and resources in their SEO (search engine optimization) to enhance their online exposure and brand presence.

-But consumers don’t only turn to the powers of the world wide web during the search process, with word of mouth regarded by many as the most powerful form of advertising.
-Previous experiences or testimonials from family and friends are often cited as a key factor behind a person being persuaded or dissuaded in choosing one brand, instead of another.
+But consumers don’t only turn to the powers of the World Wide Web during the search process, with word of mouth regarded by many as the most powerful form of advertising.
+Previous experiences or testimonials from family and friends are often cited as a key factor behind a person being persuaded or dissuaded from choosing one brand, instead of another.

-After visiting their chosen sources, your customer will now be at a stage where they’ll have earmarked a few options, before deciding where to invest.
+After visiting their chosen sources, your customers will now be at a stage where they’ll have earmarked a few options, before deciding where to invest.